AdobeDocs/campaign-classic.en/help/delivery/using/use-case--configuring-the-field-substitution.md

 topic-tags: using-seed-addresses
 ---

-# Use case: configuring the field substitution{#use-case-configuring-the-field-substitution}
+# Use case: configure the field substitution{#use-case-configuring-the-field-substitution}

 Random field substitution lets you attribute a value from the recipient list to the seed addresses that are empty when the user uses this value in a delivery (example: name, city, etc.).